nikhaldi/exception_notification-rake/README.md

 ## Installation

-If you're using Rails 4 (or you're not using Rails at all), use the latest version of the gem:
+If you're using Rails 4.1.x (or you're not using Rails at all), use the latest version of the gem:

+    gem 'exception_notification-rake', '~> 0.2.0'

+If you're using Rails 4.0.x, use the 0.1.x line of versions:

     gem 'exception_notification-rake', '~> 0.1.2'